-We next resorted to another powerful data analysis technique, namely \textit{k-}means clustering, to identify hidden patterns in the data generated from our dynamical runs that were not revealed by our earlier attempts.
-However, it was found that, for each of the eight starting configurations, the ideal number of clusters describing our data sets was $2$.
-Moreover, each of the associated mean structures had a low point group symmetry --- \ce{C_1} or \ce{C_i}.
-It was expected that the data clustering algorithm would yield as many clusters as the number of different point group symmetries that the structure went through in a single dynamical run, but the fact that only $2$ clusters are needed to optimally represent the data reinforces our claim that the importance and frequency of these high symmetry structures is low.
-This further agrees with the data that has already been presented above, and with our assessment that the PM mostly exists as an ensemble of low-symmetry structures.
+We next resorted to another powerful data analysis technique, namely \textit{k-}means clustering, to identify hidden patterns in the data generated from our dynamical runs that might not have been revealed by our earlier attempts.
+It was found that, for each of the eight starting configurations, the ideal number of clusters describing our data sets was $2$, and that the associated mean structure for each cluster had low point group symmetry -- \ce{C_1} or \ce{C_i}.
+This further agrees with the data and analyses that have already been presented above, and with our assessment that the PM mostly exists as an ensemble of low-symmetry structures.
 Clustering results for all eight configurations have been provided in the SI.
-We also performed vibrational spectrum calculations on our eight transition state structures, and compared them with an existing spectrum \cite{swift2018posner}, details of which can be found in the SI.